robertdebock/ansible-role-bootstrap/README.md

 Role Variables
 --------------

-None known.
+- remoteuser: The user to connect to initially when installing thhe required software.
+Because sudo may not be installed, a user that has permission to use the package manager of the operating system you're running this role against will be used to connect to the machine.
+The default (set in defaults/main.yml) is set to "root".
+When the required software is installed, this user is not used anymore.

 Dependencies
 ------------

 None known.
-This is likely the role that comes first when using Ansible, many others will depend on this role.
+This is likely the role that comes first when using Ansible, many other roles can depend on this role.

 Example Playbook
 ----------------